UPDATE 7 Aug 23 – new group event added for Sunday 27th August and date for the Pilots Ball resolved as Sunday 22nd October.

 Ron Gray, Competition Secretary, is organising this and would welcome your thoughts when you see him around; at flying sites; or via email.

-The first event will be at the Family Fun day & BBQ on Sunday 16 April at Knettishall.
-So get your Hanky Planky built and tested!
+The inaugural event was held at the Family Fun day & BBQ on Sunday 16 April at Knettishall.
+Photos and reports are available from the main menu, above, or by clicking on the image below:

 Competition – Wacky Races, introduction